Charuchandra-12/PT-CI_CD/README.md

 3. Created src folder with 2 files named app.js and index.js with appropriate code and also created a package.json just to check the code locally.

 4. Reference Blog :- https://blog.logrocket.com/ci-cd-node-js-github-actions/

+5. As I was creating the node server, pipeline processess are getting ran continuously so I made a change and wrote a simple javascript code instead of nodejs code.
+And now pipeline is getting executed correctly.